The following tables describe the validated

 May 15, 2010; We are working on a new format for Table E based on newer data base technology compared with Microsoft Excel that we hope will permanently replace the current version by June 1st.
 This Beta Test version was developed by Johnny Adams, our Data Base Administrator, in collaboration with Robert Young, our Senior Data Base Analyst.
 To see what it looks like, click on New Format Table E. - Steve Coles, System Administrator

 There are now more than 45 contributors and their associated staff from the following countries: USA, Canada, England, France, Germany, Italy, Spain, Sweden, Norway, Denmark, Netherlands, Belgium, Australia, and Japan.
-The list is compiled for publication by Mr. Louis Epstein of New York or Mr. Robert Young of Atlanta, GA with the assistance of Mr. Johnny Adams of Orange County, CA and Mr. Mark Muir of Virginia.
-A more complete list of contributors is available on the List of International Correspondents located on the GRG website.
+The list is compiled for publication by Mr. Louis Epstein of New York.
+A complete list of contributors is available upon request

 February 17, 2003; Question for the Editor by Mr. Christian Quast on the seemingly-paradoxical preponderance of Americans in Table A and a reply by Mr. Robert Young of Atlanta, Georgia, which presents a brief history of human longevity studies in general and the demographics of these Tables in particular.

 TABLE A -- CHRONOLOGICAL LISTING OF ALL SUPERCENTENARIANS

 ===================NOTES FOR TABLE A==========================

 Editor's Note: The "as-of" dates on those individuals without death dates are occasionally inconsistent.